-If you have children under the age of 18, you may want to consider appointing a guardian for them in your Will in case you die before they reach the age of 18.
+If you have children under the age of 18, you may want to consider appointing a guardian for them when making a Will in case you die before they reach the age of 18.
 This allows you to choose someone you approve of to take care of your children, giving you peace of mind.

 Guardians may only be appointed for children who are under 18, known as ‘minors’.